danielhertenstein/html-to-markdown/README.md

 ## TODO

-* Get the picture at the top if there is one
 * Add a check for if two images have the same download path
 * Increase flexibility
   * Could the selector text be given at runtime?